Ali-Mikael/writeup/pwn2play.md

 <img width="2431" height="1326" alt="2026-05-30-11:02:42" src="https://github.com/user-attachments/assets/c84501b1-2028-4629-9131-2a036af18261" />

-# Starting off light
+# The Hello Packet
-Description:
+**Objective**

-A suspicious device on the network sent a single "Heartbeat" packet.
+- A suspicious device on the network sent a single "Heartbeat" packet.
 We captured it in a file named heartbeat.pcap.
 Find the hidden message inside the packet's payload to get the flag.

 We download the pcap and open it up using Wireshark, there's a single UDP packet waiting for us with the secret data: